TM

 9 min read

-A company website is not just a digital business card.
-It's where people check you out, compare, and get a sense of whether you're reliable.
+A company website today is not just a digital business card.
+It's the place where people check, compare, and get a feel for whether you are reliable.

-We'll show you what goes wrong without your own website, how a site actively eases decision-making—and the elements that truly support trust, visibility, and inquiries.
+We'll show you what goes wrong without your own website, how a site actively facilitates decisions, and which components truly support trust, visibility, and inquiries.

-No buzzwords, just clear examples from our practice at Pola.
+Without buzzwords, but with clear examples from our practice at Pola.

 Visibility